NickWoodall/HelixGen/readMe.txt

 2. The Clustering directory using clusters the helical fits using a transformed version of the fits.
 The clusters are used to confirm the diversity of the GAN ouputs and divide the original dataset into train/test.
-To just prepare the test train datasets, move to Clustering/data/csv_saves/  otherwise follow the readme in the Clustering directory.
+To just prepare the test train datasets, move to Clustering/data/csv_saves/  otherwise follow the readme in the Clustering directory to remake.

 #remake refclus data from csv in Clustering/data/csv_saves/